 Tickets cost around 160 THB and the trip takes roughly 4 hours.

-Tickets can be purchased only directly from the bus station ticket counters on the day of travel.
+Tickets can be purchased directly from the bus station ticket counters on the day of travel or in advance online.

 For information on Bangkok's Southern Bus Terminal and how to get there click on the picture link below: